dhruba-c/dhruba-c.github.io/about.md

 # About Me

-I am a PhD student at Ashoka University with a focus on Economics, Bounded Rationality, and Social Network Analysis.
-My research explores the effects of social network analysis in economics and conflict resolution, formation of groups, and game theory equilibrium behavior on networks.
+I am a PhD student at Ashoka University with a focus on Behavioural Economics, Applied Game Theory, and Economics of Institutions.
+My research explores conflict resolution and group dynamics, incentives behind formation of groups.
+I have a keen interest in understanding uncertainty and behavioural models of choice.

 ---

 **Education:**

 - **PhD in Economics**, Ashoka University, Ongoing
-- **Master's in Economics**, [University Name]
+- **Master's in Economics**, Calcutta University
-- **Bachelor's in [Field]**, [University Name]
+- **Bachelor's in Economics**, Calcutta University

 ---

 **Interests:**

-- Bounded Rationality
+- Behavioural Economics
-- Game Theory
+- Applied Game Theory
 - Social Network Analysis
 - Economics of Institutions